 $500 billion — that’s the number of words contained in 5.2 million books, 111 billion times the age of the Earth, and four times Bill Gates’ wealth.
-It’s also the size of the livestream shopping market in 2022.
+It’s also the size of the livestream shopping market.

 You’ve probably heard of livestream shopping’s booming success in China and its entrance to e-commerce in the US.
 With that, you’re likely wondering how your brand can get involved.
 Well, we’ve got you covered.